 Children are more than twice as likely to be hit by a car and killed on Halloween than on any other day of the year.
 Lack of visibility is a top factor in these incidents.

 - Enter and exit streets, driveways, and alleys carefully.

 - Watch for children in dark clothing.

 Nearly half of holiday decoration fires happen because decorations are placed too close to a heat source.

-It’s fun to decorate for the winter holidays, but holiday decorations can increase your risk for a home fire.
+It’s fun to decorate for the winter holidays, but holiday decorations can increase your risk of a home fire.
 As you deck the halls this season, be fire smart.

-Water your Christmas tree every day.
+- Water your Christmas tree every day.
 A dry tree is dangerous because it can catch on fire easily.
-The following video shows the ignition propensity of a properly maintained Christmas tree compared to that of a dry tree - click here to watch!

 Did You Know?

 - Thanksgiving is the peak day for home cooking fires, followed by Christmas Day, the day before Thanksgiving, and Christmas Eve.

 - More than 1/3 of home decoration fires are started by candles.